-The MIPS architecture defines that the result of a multiply or divide operation be placed in the HI and LO registers.
-Using the Move-From-HI (MFHI) and Move-From-LO (MFLO) instructions, these values can be transferred to the general-purpose register file.
+The MIPS architecture defines that the results of a multiply or divide operation be placed in the HI and LO registers.
+Using the move-from-HI (MFHI) and move-from-LO (MFLO) instructions, these values can be transferred to the general-purpose register file.

 In addition to the HI/LO targeted operations, the MIPS32 architecture also defines a multiply instruction, MUL, which places the least significant results in the primary register file instead of the HI/LO register pair.
-By avoiding the explicit MFLO instruction, required when using the LO register, and by supporting multiple destination registers, the throughput of multiply-intensive operations is increased.

-Two other instructions, multiply-add (MADD) and multiply-subtract (MSUB), are used to perform the multiply-accumulate and multiply-subtract operations.
+Two other instructions, multiply-add (MADD) and multiply-subtract (MSUB), are used to perform the multiply-accumulate and multiply-subtract operations, respectively.
 The MADD instruction multiplies two numbers and then adds the product to the current contents of the HI and LO registers.
 Similarly, the MSUB instruction multiplies two operands and then subtracts the product from the HI and LO registers.
 The MADD and MSUB operations are commonly used in DSP algorithms.